Who We Are

 Jonathan Sexton, PhD

-Dr. Sexton has worked as a researcher in environmental science, specializing in the occurrence and control of environmental pathogens, for over 10 years.
+Dr. Sexton is a researcher in environmental science, specializing in the occurrence and control of environmental pathogens.
 He has worked in a variety of settings, including homes, offices, hotels, healthcare facilities, transportation, restaurants, agriculture, and fire stations.
 Currently, Dr. Sexton is evaluating the applied use of disinfectants and sanitizers on porous and non-porous surfaces in the healthcare arena.
 In addition to research, Dr. Sexton has a large involvement in community outreach.
-For the past 7 years, he has regularly spoken at local K-12 schools, after-school programs, and other community events to help kids and adults develop an interest in science.
+Since 2005, he has regularly spoken at local K-12 schools, after-school programs, and other community events to help kids and adults develop an interest in science.
 Presentations showcase the importance of hygiene and simple interventions to minimize risk of infection.

 Program Coordinator